tomolimo/lock/README.md

-# Please note that this plugin has been integrated into GLPI core since release 0.91, and such this plugin will not be maintained any longuer.
+# Please note that this plugin has been integrated into GLPi core since release 9.1, and such this plugin will not be maintained any longuer.

 # lock
-GLPI plugin that provides a lock mechanism to items like Ticket, Computer and Reminder.
+GLPi plugin that provides a lock mechanism to items like Ticket, Computer and Reminder.
 This plugin is currently tested with GLPI 0.83.8, and GLPI 0.85

 # pre-requistes